Kuhzlol/odin-recipes/README.md

 # odin-recipes
-Recipes project using HTML only
+Recipes Website project using HTML only